Azure/Real-time-Payment-Transaction-Processing-at-Scale/README.md

 3. Run npm run dev
 4. Open localhost:3000 in a web browser

+#### Running the backend locally

+- Since the app uses role-based access control (RBAC), if you want to run the Function App locally, you have to assign yourself to the "Cosmos DB Built-in Data Contributor" role via the Azure Cloud Shell or Azure CLI with the following:

+    ```bash
+    az cosmosdb sql role assignment create --account-name YOUR_COSMOS_DB_ACCOUNT_NAME --resource-group YOUR_RESOURCE_GROUP_NAME --scope "/" --principal-id YOUR_AZURE_AD_PRINCIPAL_ID --role-definition-id 00000000-0000-0000-0000-000000000002
+    ```

+- Event Hubs is also using RBAC.
+The Member Repository sends an Event Hubs event when patching members.
+The `CorePayments.EventMonitor` monitor listens for Event Hub events and displays the output.
+For the events to work, you need to add yourself to the "Azure Event Hubs Data Owner" role via the Azure Cloud Shell or Azure CLI with the following:

+    ```bash
+    az role assignment create --assignee "YOUR_EMAIL_ADDRESS" --role "Azure Event Hubs Data Owner" --scope "/subscriptions/YOUR_AZURE_SUBSCRIPTION_ID/resourceGroups/YOUR_RESOURCE_GROUP_NAME/providers/Microsoft.EventHub/namespaces/YOUR_EVENT_HUBS_NAMESPACE"
+    ```

+    > Make sure you're signed in to Azure from the Visual Studio or VS Code terminal before running the Function App locally.
+You need to run `az login` and `az account set --subscription YOUR_AZURE_SUBSCRIPTION_ID` first.

 ### Standard Deployments

 From the `deploy/powershell` folder, run the following command.
 This should provision all of the necessary infrastructure, deploy builds to the function apps, deploy the frontend, and deploy necessary artifacts to the Synapse workspace.